 Cleaning procedures that are different from those outlined in FC 1320 may be used as long as blanks collected in the containers are free from the analytes of interest and any analytical interferences and the cleaning procedures are supported by historical and continuing documentation.

 Inspect all containers before cleaning.
-Do not recycle or reuse containers if:
+It is recommended to not recycle or reuse containers if:

 Containers were used to collect in-process (i.e., untreated or partially treated) wastewater samples at industrial facilities;